DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 {{< img src="agent/faq/windows_DHCP_service.png" alt="Windows DHCP Service" responsive="true" style="width:75%;">}}

-Also, any time you modify an integration the Datadog service needs to be restarted.
+Also, whenever you modify an integration, the Datadog service needs to be restarted.
 You can do this from services.msc or from the UI sidebar.

-For Services, Datadog doesn't track the metrics, only their availability.
+For Services, Datadog doesn't track the metrics—only their availability.
 (For metrics, use the [Process][7] or [WMI][8] integration).
 To set up a Monitor, select the [Integration monitor type][9] then search for **Windows Service**.
 From *Integration Status -> Pick Monitor Scope*, choose the service you would like to monitor.

 ### Monitoring system load for Windows